TerjeRu/SOC-Analyst-Learning-Path/08-Analyst-Toolkit-and-Resource-Guide.md

   - **[Red Canary Blog](https://redcanary.com/blog/)**
 - **Curated Newsletters:** Let others do the filtering for you.
   - **[SANS NewsBites](https://www.sans.org/newsletters/newsbites/)**: A semi-weekly summary of the most important headlines.
   - **[Risky Business](https://risky.biz/)**: A weekly podcast and newsletter that provides sharp, insightful analysis of the week's security news.
-Highly respected in the industry.

 ---